One unit of credit equals four semester hours.

 KIN 468 Internship

 Students have an opportunity to integrate career-related experience into their education by participating in planned and supervised work, complementing what is learned in the classroom.
 Internship sites can be either on or off campus.
-For credit, Fall Term, Spring Term, Summer Term.
+For credit, Grading option P/NP.
+Fall Term, Spring Term, Summer Term.

 KIN 490 Research Methods in Exercise Science